 Expats can usually afford a bubble away from the local life; this means cooks, cleaners, a gated community, social clubs, bodyguards.

 It has its unique circumstances, but, at the end of the day, it’s safe to live in Pakistan.
-Whether you want to live in a gated community or with the rest of the population, it’s up to.
+Whether you want to live in a gated community or with the rest of the population, it’s up to you.

-It’s all about the North.
-This is where you’ll find incredible trails, chilled out villages, former colonial hill stations, a whole host of history, and LOADS of different cultures existing together.
-Visiting this area, either alone or with a tour group, can be a hugely enriching experience, probably one of the finest of your lifetime.
+Basically: It’s all about the North.
+This is where you’ll find incredible trekking opportunities, chilled-out villages, former colonial hill stations, a whole host of history, and LOADS of different cultures existing together.

 Some parts of Pakistan are not suitable for you; the BEST parts of Pakistan are there for the taking though.
 As long as you do your research, travel smart, and follow the rules, it should be fine.
 MORE than fine: EPIC.